 Diversity, equity, inclusion, justice, and accessibility are at the core of NASPAA’s identity.
 We strive to go beyond simply viewing our work through an equity lens; we will be active champions for an inclusive public service education field.

-Objective 2.1: Execute our DEIJA Strategic Action Plan NASPAA will implement steps identified in its DEIJA Strategic Action Plan (coming soon), which has been developed in tandem with this overall strategic plan.
+Objective 2.1: Execute our DEIJA Strategic Action Plan NASPAA will implement steps identified in its DEIJA Strategic Action Plan, which has been developed in tandem with this overall strategic plan.
 This includes the following six key goals:

 - Accreditation: Increase NASPAA accreditation at HBCUs and other underrepresented organizations associated with the organization domestically and internationally.

 - Teaching and Learning: Serve as a resource and clearinghouse in support of the promotion and encouragement of NASPAA member institutions, staff, board members, and stakeholders to engage in the DEIJA work.